Reference previous post: Test fit prep — Engine and gearbox (1)

 Oil filter housing

-As per the previous post, I knew I had to convert the oil filter from the XJ outward pointing to the Mk2 downward pointing type.
+As per the previous post Test fit prep — Engine and gearbox (1), I knew I had to convert the oil filter from the XJ outward pointing to the Mk2 downward pointing type.
 Prepare to enter the confusing world of Jaguar oil filter housings:

 It’s easy to go off track at any point in an engine swap, but doubly so when dealing with Jaguar oil filter housings.
 At one point I became concerned that the oil galleries in the later engines were different from the earlier engines, but I was soon put right by the Ian and Theo from the Jag-lovers forum.
 Thanks guys!